itabesamesa/minesweeper_4d_rs/README.md

 minesweeper_4d -d 16 16 1 1 -m 40 -i t -u f -U f
 ```

-> [!WARNING]
-> Uncovering is a bit buggy when not in delta_mode or for non 4D fields!

 ## TODO

 - [x] Make swapping to and from delta_mode possible